willi-li-am/schedule-maker/README.md

 Made with ReactJS with the help of react-gh-pages to deploy to github pages.

-The list of courses comes from a pdf parser that I made with the help of pdfplumber
+The list of courses comes from a pdf parser that I made, which parses an official pdf of all courses at John Abbott College which includes (Teacher Name, Course Section, Schedule, Course Title, Course Code)

-The teacher ratings come from a webscraper that I made with the help of Selenium.
-All ratings come from RateMyProfessor.com
+The teacher ratings come from a webscraper that I made.
+All ratings come from RateMyProfessor.com and uses a function to turn it into a rating out of 100

 To use the website click [here](https://trollermaner.github.io/schedule-maker)